goedgeai/dropt-cli/README.md

 ```
 * Please remember to fill the user token!
 * To execute the train.py in this sample, you may need to install pandas, numpy, xgboost and sklearn (pip install [...])
+* Or you can change the return result part in dropt_client.py to generate random values (see the comments)

 ## 4. Result Analysis